particle-iot/docs/src/content/support/support-and-fulfillment/general-shipping-info.md

 ### International Shipping

-Unless you live in Iran, North Korea, Sudan, Cuba, Syria, or any country that is embargoed by the US Government, we do ship to your country!
+We ship to your country!
+(Unless you live in Iran, North Korea, Sudan, Cuba, Syria, or any country that is embargoed by the US Government)

 #### International Shipping Methods

 For international orders we use both UPS and USPS.
 A brief description of the differences can be seen below:
 - USPS First-Class Package International Service - Delivery varies by destination.
-Can take up to 20 business days.
+Can take up to 20 business days
-- UPS Worldwide Expedited - Usually is delivered in 2- 5 Business days.
+- UPS Worldwide Expedited - Usually is delivered in 2- 5 Business days
-- UPS Saver- Usually is delivered in 1- 3 Business days if placed before 12pm PST.
+- UPS Saver- Usually is delivered in 1- 3 Business days if placed before 12pm PST

-We ship all our products from California, but we have many distributors around the world (you can find a list of some our international distributors [here](https://www.particle.io/distributors))
+We ship all our products from California, but we have many distributors around the world (you can find a list of some our international distributors [here](https://www.particle.io/distributors)

 #### Duties and Taxes